 If you’re holding that pool party, it may be wise to get some Co2 gas so that you can dispense enough drinks for everyone attending.

-Thanks to the slow-cooker you can achieve the authentic Caribbean jerk chicken flavors without having to fire up the grill and a huge mess to clean up afterward.
+Thanks to the slow cooker you can achieve authentic Caribbean jerk chicken flavors without having to fire up the grill and a huge mess to clean up afterward.

 Pile up the chicken, spices, sauce, and vegetables in your crockpot and forget about it just to come back to your house smelling like an exotic island paradise.

 A hearty soup is usually not on the favorites list for spring or summer.
-But this pea, mint, and spring onion soup is a medley of flavorful greens that is very refreshing and aromatic.
+But this pea, mint, and spring onion soup from BBC Good Food, is a medley of flavorful greens that is very refreshing and aromatic.

-Spring onion greens sautéed and simmered with fresh peas in flavorful vegetable stock creating light and a wholesome bowl of soup, which in the true sense is a comfort meal.
+Spring onion greens sautéed and simmered with fresh peas in flavorful vegetable stock create light and a wholesome bowl of soup, which in the true sense is a comfort meal.

 Rosemary focaccia or parmesan biscuits are a perfect pairing with this culinary delight.

-Discover the nutritious and versatile wonders of watercress and get your spring eating on with this white pizza loaded with refreshing watercress greens.
+Discover watercress’s nutritious and versatile wonders and get your spring eating on with this white pizza loaded with refreshing watercress greens from epicurious.

 It is a great compliment to the cheesy, melty white pizza with olives.
-It adds an unbeatable freshness and brightness up the richness of the cheese.
+It adds an unbeatable freshness and brightness to the richness of the cheese.

 It’s refreshing, crisp and satisfying.

-Fattoush is the salad to make if you have forgotten fresh vegetables like radish, carrots, tomatoes, and cucumbers sitting in the back of the fridge with no destination and leftover pita bread.
+Fattoush is the salad to make if you have forgotten fresh vegetables like radishes, carrots, tomatoes, and cucumbers sitting in the back of the fridge with no destination and leftover pita bread.